 This is probably one of the most common factors but the least talked about in mainstream circles.
 Postural issues compromise stability, mobility and flexibility and create added stress on the body, leading to a variety of pains and injuries.

 If your core musculature lacks strength and coordination, your pelvis will likely rotate forward, creating what we call an anterior pelvic tilt or lordosis with an arched low back.
 As a result, your lateral hamstring (biceps femoris), will be pulled, making it tighter.
 And as you can see from the picture on the left, the biceps femoris is connected to and wraps around calf muscles which will then, create tension in the Achilles tendon, pulling the heel up, and making the plantar fascia tight.

 Now there are a lot of reasons behind a weak core musculature.
 But one of the main reasons, could be poor lifestyle choices leading to leaky gut and a disfunctioning abdominal wall.

 The same innervation is shared between muscles and organs in the same region.
 So, whenever an organ needs nutrients, oxygen or waste removal it will compete with muscles on the same nerve route.
 In this case, the organs will always be prioritised at the expense of the muscles, leaving limited blood supply for the muscles.
 Therefore, if you have an inflamed or damaged gut due to a poor lifestyle (bad diet, stress, lack of sleep…), the blood flow will always be directed to your gut in order to repair it, leaving limited blood for your core muscles.
-This is a key concept to understand and work on fixing in order to permanently cure plantar faciitis and can require the help of either a corrective exercise coach or a holistic lifesyle coach or both.
+This is a key concept to understand and work on fixing in order to permanently cure plantar fasciitis and can require the help of either a Holistic Personal Trainer or a Nutrition and Lifestyle Coach or both.